Search by Keyword

 Paul’s oom-pah bass work adds to the ethnic feel of the song while his and George’s bending backing vocals bring a classy sway to each chorus.
 George’s lack of presence musically is redeemed by his overdubbed counter-melody lines which were performed flawlessly.
 Ringo’s job may have been simple, but credit must be given for his appropriate delivery and patience during a five-and-a-half hour recording session on this track with not much for him to do.

 While John fondly remembers this song as being about his "dream girl," this memory must only be in reference to the first verse which tells his “story all about the girl who came to stay.”
 He is so enamored with her that he doesn’t “regret a single day” spent with her.
 The second verse, however, relates how he’s grown so dependent on her that he can’t leave her even though he feels he should.
 “All the times” he attempts to leave she “starts to cry,” showing remorse for treating him badly.
-Arguably the most telling line of the song tells of John’s gullibly believing her when she “promises the earth” to him in repentance, even though she’s done this repeatedly.
+Arguably the most telling line of the song is John’s gullibly believing her when she “promises the earth” to him in repentance, even though she’s done this repeatedly.

 We then see that his girl humiliates him in public, making him “feel the fool.”
 She’s also conceited, accepting the compliment of her “looking good” by acting “as if it’s understood.”
 Then the final verse changes gears completely by introducing the supposed Catholic concept of "pain leading to pleasure."
 All in all, I sure hope that Yoko, who John said turned out to be his "dream girl" in the end, didn’t treat him as badly as depicted in this song.
 I’m sure she didn’t.